 Quicklime is used in varying amounts to remove silica from bauxite ore and for causticization in the manufacture of' alumina.
 The amount of lime used depends largely on the quality of the bauxite.
 Purer ores require less lime and more limestone (Sinter process), while ores high in impurities require more lime (Bayer process).
 In both cases, lime is required for desilification.

 Lime is used to produce metallic magnesium.
 In thermal reduction techniques, magnesium oxide from dolomitic quicklime is reduced with ferrosilicon at high temperatures.
 This process produces a gaseous magnesium which is ultimately condensed.
 Lime can also be used in electrolytic processes of magnesium production.

-In the smelting and refining of copper, zinc, lead and other non-ferrous ores, noxious gas fumes of SO2 can be neutralized by passing them through a scrubber with "milk-of-lime" (dilute hydrated lime in an aqueous suspension) ito avert the formation of sulfuric acid in the atmosphere, as well as the corrosion of plant equipment.
+In the smelting and refining of copper, zinc, lead, and other non-ferrous ores, noxious gas fumes of SO2 can be neutralized by passing them through a scrubber with "milk-of-lime" (diluted hydrated lime in an aqueous suspension) to avert the formation of sulfuric acid in the atmosphere as well as the corrosion of plant equipment.
 After smelting nickel, the nickel is precipitated in a boiling solution with "milk-of-lime."
 In the electrolytic refining of copper, cathode sheets are dipped in lime water to protect them from sulfur in the "melting down" process.
 Some plants use lime to reduce zinc chloride from galvanizing skimmings, reclaiming zinc hydroxide in the process.
-Substantial quantities of quicklime are used as a flux in the manufacture of low carbon and ferro chromes.
+Substantial quantities of quicklime are used as a flux in the manufacture of low-carbon and ferro chromes.

 Lime is employed in uranium beneficiation mills operating acid leach systems.
 Lime neutralizes the acidic waste effluent before discharge.